introduction-to-particle-technology/Chapter-6-Videos/README.md

 # Chapter-6-Videos
-Video content to support Chapter 6: Packed Beds and Fluidized Beds
+Video content to support Chapter 6: Packed Beds and Fluidized Beds.
+The videos can be viewed by clicking on the links below, or downloaded from the repository for use in presentations, lectures, or other outputs.

 ## The behaviour of fluidised beds containing particles from different Geldart groups